The coarse quotient for affine Weyl groups and pseudo-reflection groups: Descent to the Coarse Quotient for Pseudo-Reflection Groups

 of objects of $C\text{-mod}^H$.
 Therefore, it suffices to show that if $M$ has the property that the derived fiber $i^*(M)$ is a complex of trivial $H$-representations, then $(C^+ \otimes_C M)^H \simeq 0$.

 Note that $C$ admits a filtration $C_0 \subseteq C_1 \subseteq ... \subseteq C_{\ell}$ induced by the degree of $\text{Sym}(\Vdual)$, and the $H$-action preserves this filtration.
-In particular, we may filter $C^+$ by classical $C$-modules for which $C^+$ acts trivially.
+In particular, we may filter $C^+$ by classical $C$-modules for which $C^+$ acts trivially on the associated graded.
 Furthermore, since $C^+$ has no trivial subrepresentations (by definition of the coinvariant algebra), for each of these subquotients $S$ in the filtration of $C^+$, we see that

 is the tensor product of some nontrivial $H$-representation $S$ over $k$ with an entirely trivial representation (by assumption on $M$).
 Therefore we see that $(S \otimes_C M)^H \simeq 0$, and so $(C^+ \otimes_C M)^H \simeq 0$, as required. \end{proof}